more About EDS and my situation

 I met with EDS specialist and Neurosurgeon Dr. Fraser Henderson, this last May.
 He diagnosed me and proposed cervical fusion surgery.
 This complication is not only painful and disabling, but gradually gets worse, often causing paralysis and/or fatality.
 It requires the specialized surgical fusion (which was proposed to me) to correct.(confirmation of my diagnosis and proposal for surgery can be viewed here)

 As I have shared about in some of her blogs and vlogs, I have been unable to access this specialized surgery where I live.
-The specialized surgery I need is difficult for most EDS patients to access.
+I am also unable to access proper internal medicine care, for serious and rare metabolic problems that have lead to my development of atypical diabetes.
+The specialized surgery I need is difficult me, and many EDS patients to access, as it is expensive and only available in a few places in the world.
 This is a worldwide problem which is causing many EDSers to live in severe pain and danger, battling for their lives, and sometimes losing their lives.
-Doctors and medical personnel are especially cruel and prejudice when it comes to EDS patients, denying EDS exists in spite of serious affects and hard evidence, and refusing care and treatment.
-There have been several horror stories about this situation, which is causing many EDS patients to develop post traumatic stress disorder.
+Doctors and medical personnel are especially cruel and prejudiced when it comes to EDS patients, denying EDS exists in spite of serious affects and hard evidence, and refusing care and treatment.
+There have been several horror stories about this situation, which is causing many EDS patients to develop trauma.
 Their self esteems have sometimes been severely affected by this poor treatment (which is why I advocate for patients and for chance)..and it’s not ok!
 Last year, I created a petition called “Stop The Zebraphobia” (the zebra is the official mascot for EDS) and it is gaining more signatures.
 You can support it by signing it here.

-Many EDS patients have had to get loans or get help from family (if this is possible, which it is not in my case) or raise funds, to afford the surgery and treatments they need.
+Many EDS patients have had to get loans or get help from family (if this is possible, which it is not in my case) or raise funds, to afford the surgery and treatments they need to save their lives.
 Being in this position while also battling the illness itself is extremely stressful for EDS patients and their families.

 I advocate about this issue, while I experience it myself.
-The current problem is that only a small handful of specialists throughout the world are trained to perform surgery on EDS patients.
+There are only a small handful of specialists throughout the world are trained to perform neurosurgery on EDS patients.
 Without a specialist performing the surgery, it is much less likely to be successful, and very dangerous to undergo.
 Many doctors perpetuate this situation by refusing to learn information, and become educated, about EDS.
 It is a serious human rights and medical ethics issue worldwide.